Jose01000111/Windows-11-Ethernet-Failure-Troubleshooting-/README.md

-# 🔧 Windows 11 Ethernet Failure Troubleshooting — Full Diagnostic Walkthrough
+# 🔧 Windows 11 Ethernet Failure Troubleshooting & Diagnostic Walkthrough

 ## 📘 Summary
 In this lab, I performed a structured troubleshooting workflow to diagnose and resolve an Ethernet connectivity issue on a Windows 11 system.
 I began by validating the physical connection and link activity, then confirmed the adapter status inside Windows.
 I proceeded with a full IP stack and Winsock reset, inspected DHCP and DNS configuration, and finally tested manual DNS assignment to isolate name-resolution failures.